 - 1. Any member entitled to attend and vote is entitled to appoint a proxy to attend, and, on a poll, to vote in their stead.
 A proxy need not also be a shareholder.
 A proxy may only be appointed using the procedures set out in these notes and the notes on the Form of Proxy. - 2.
 A member may appoint a proxy of their own choice.
 If such an appointment is made, delete the words "the Chairman of the Meeting" and insert the name of the person appointed proxy in the space provided. - 3.
 Appointment of a proxy will not preclude a member from attending the AGM and voting in person. - 4.
 In the case of joint holders, where more than one of the joint holders purports to appoint a proxy, only the appointment submitted by the most senior holder will be accepted.
 Seniority is determined by the order in which the names of the joint holders appear in the Company's register of members in respect of the joint holding (the first named being the most senior). - 5.
-To be valid, this form of proxy must reach Computershare Investor Services Limited, The Pavilions, Bridgwater Road, Bristol, BS99 6ZH by 11am on Friday 5 March 2022.
+To be valid, this form of proxy must reach Computershare Investor Services Limited, The Pavilions, Bridgwater Road, Bristol, BS99 6ZH by 11am on Tuesday 7 March 2022

-FORM OF PROXY GEIGER COUNTER LIMITED
+FORM OF PROXY

-To be used for the thirteenth Annual General Meeting ("AGM") of the above named Company to be held at Ordnance House, 31 Pier Road, St Helier, Jersey, JE4 8PW at 11am on 9 March 2022.
+To be used for the sixteenth Annual General Meeting ("AGM") of the above named Company to be neid at Ordnance House, 31 Mer Road St Helier, Jersey, JE4 8PW at 11am on 9 March 2023.
 For the use of holders of ordinary shares.

+I/We

+of

+(see Note(1))